Oil-Free Pumps for Wastewater Treatment Plants

 Regen pumps have a relatively simple design that uses only the enclosed space and air that flows into and out of the blower.
-An engine or motor provides power to the blades and allows them to rotate.
+An electric motor provides power to the blades and allows them to rotate.

 Different Types of Wastewater Pumps

 Depending on the application, there are many commonly used types of wastewater pumps, including:

 Centrifugal pumps — They use centrifugal force that creates enough velocity to displace the water through the system.

 Positive displacement pumps — These types of pumps use impellers, rollers, and gears as they displace fluid.
 They’re ideal pumping solutions for liquids and slurries that contain a lot of solid particles.

 High-pressure pumps — These pumps use an axial piston principle to move liquid and can be fixed displacement or variable delivery.

 Other Pumps — There are many other types of pumps that are used in wastewater treatment facilities, such as: